What is Leadership Credibility?

-The quality of being believed or accepted as true, real, or honest
+Merriam Webster has defined credibility as the quality of being believed or accepted as true, real, or honest.

-In her book, The Personal Credibility Factor, Sandy Allgeier speaks about the importance of personal credibility.
+In her book, The Personal Credibility Factor (#commission earned), Sandy Allgeier speaks about the importance of personal credibility.

 As she explains, personal credibility answers the question: Can you be trusted?